 Then, we define the re-decision period $T_{update}$ as

 where $T_{min}$ and $T_{max}$ represent the lower and upper limits of $T_{update}$, respectively.
 It indicates that when $\gamma$ is high, our framework tends to ensure that the vehicles can coherently execute the decision results.
-Conversely, when $\gamma$ is low, the loop can run frequently to find the feasible solutions as soon as possible in the dynamic environment.
+Conversely, when $\gamma$ is low, the loop can run frequently to find feasible solutions as soon as possible in the dynamic environment.

 In our group-based MCTS method, we check whether each controlled vehicle completes its driving intention.
-For a controlled vehicle $V_{i}$, if its driving intention is to change lane, merge or leave the main road, then the intention can be achieved when it is located in the target lane.
+For a controlled vehicle $V_{i}$, if its driving intention is to change lanes, merge, or leave the main road, then the intention can be achieved when it is located in the target lane.
 If the intention is to overtake, it must also be ahead of the target vehicle $V_{aim}$ to complete the intention.
-For the vehicles successfully completing their driving intentions in a decision loop, the action sequences will be sent to the planning module to obtain the final feasible trajectories.
-Vehicles with the intention of keeping lanes or vehicles that have completed their intentions are keeping driving to provide trajectories for others until the end of the simulation.
+For vehicles successfully completing their driving intentions in a decision loop, the action sequences will be sent to the planning module to obtain the final feasible trajectories.
+Otherwise, they will be provided with lane-keeping trajectories by the planning module and wait for the next decision period to obtain feasible solutions.